RAYYAN-MIRZA/WebAPI_CRUD_Back-End_OctDaily/readme.txt

 15- Small box will appear as "Restore Successfully".

-HOW TO ESTABLISH SQL CONNECTION BETWEEN BACKEND AND SQL SERVER USING VISUAL STUDIO AND MICROSOFT SQL SERVER MANAGEMENT STUDIO:
+----HOW TO ESTABLISH SQL CONNECTION BETWEEN BACKEND AND SQL SERVER USING VISUAL STUDIO AND MICROSOFT SQL SERVER MANAGEMENT STUDIO:---

 1- Open the folder where you downloaded the backend repository.
 2- Open the solution file named as "WebAPI.sln".